EmanHesham02/chatapplication/README.md

 5- to logout from chat write "Bye Bye".

-6- to close server wite shutdown.
+6- to close server write "shutdown".